nephio-project/docs/content/en/docs/neo-porch/2_concepts/package_orchestration_concepts.md

 ### Package Orchestration: Why?

-The benefits of [Configuration as Data](TODO:REFER_TO_DOCUMENT_UNDER_1_overview_ONCE_WRITTEN) (CaD) are already available in CLI form, using [kpt](https://kpt.dev) and the kpt function ecosystem, including a hosted [functions catalog](https://catalog.kpt.dev/).
+The benefits of [Configuration as Data](TODO:REFER_TO_DOCUMENT_UNDER_1_overview_ONCE_WRITTEN) (CaD) are already available in CLI form, using [kpt](https://kpt.dev) and the KRM function ecosystem, including a kpt-hosted [function catalog](https://catalog.kpt.dev/).
 [YAML](https://yaml.org/) files can be created and organised into packages using any editor with YAML support.
 However, a UI experience of WYSIWYG package management is not yet available which can support broader package lifecycle management and necessary development guardrails.